stoplightio/elements/docs/guides/great-api-docs.md

 ### Sample Code

 Some folks have built their own API Client code, also known as Software Development Kits ("SDKs").
-These are sometimes hand-crafted, and sometimes automatically generated from OpenAPI too.
+These are sometimes hand-crafted and sometimes are automatically generated from OpenAPI.

 Elements generates sample code for you in curl and other popular programming languages.
 In the future, Elements may integrate [custom SDK templates](https://github.com/stoplightio/elements/discussions/1138) for those who already have their own SDKs.